Today, we will talk about the best Canon lens for night photography.

 This fixed focal length can easily handle any lighting situation, whether it’s a sunny day or a cloudy night.

-It earns this title with its 40º angle of view, 27º upper and lower angle of view, 46 degrees diagonal angle, and its 1.15 feet minimum focusing distance, allowing you to take close-up shots of wildlife too!
+It earns this title with its 40º angle of view, 27º upper and lower angle of view, 46 degrees diagonal angle, and its 1.15 feet minimum focusing distance, which allows you to take close-up shots of wildlife, too!

 Performs amazingly on all photography subjects, including portraits, action, and nighttime photography.

-That allows quick focus adjustment during video recording or still scenes for smooth background blur (Bokeh); you’ll get flawless imagery always!
+This allows quick focus adjustment during video recording or still scenes for smooth background blur (bokeh), resulting in flawless imagery!

-It works well with Live View shooting and movies thanks to its STM stepping motor that delivers near-silent continuous autofocusing in both movies and stills modes.
+It works well with Live View shooting and movies, thanks to its STM stepping motor, which delivers near-silent continuous autofocusing in both movie and stills modes.

 It is beneficial when you want shots where movement isn’t apparent.